dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 ## Subscribing to raw events

-When subscribing, add the additional metadata entry for `rawPayload` and Dapr sidecar will automatically wrap the payloads into a CloudEvent that is compatible with current Dapr SDKs.
+When subscribing programmatically, add the additional metadata entry for `rawPayload` so the Dapr sidecar will automatically wrap the payloads into a CloudEvent that is compatible with current Dapr SDKs.

 {{< tabs "Python SDK" "PHP SDK" >}}